A luxury you can easily add to your next

 The photo below is from our previous install.
 You can see the heating cable going over the shower curb to heat the shower floor.
 In hindsight, I would only do this if the shower is oversized.

 There are several additional steps and precautions for adding the heated elements to the shower.
 We chose to skip the installation of the heating cables in the shower this time and have no regrets.
 For reference, this is the size of our shower now.

 9. Once the cable is run, it is time to have the electrician return to test all of the components again with the meter.

 10. After all the cables and sensors have been tested, you can install the tile using unmodified thin-set mortar.
 The only difference between installing tile over the Ditra heat membrane is that all of the space between the lugs must be completely filled with mortar and then add more mortar to make your trowel notches for tile installation.

 Here is a short video of that process and a few helpful tips.

 Be sure to come back next week!
-I will be talking about the most awesome leveling systems for large format tiles.
-Using a leveling system prevents lippage while also properly spaces tiles.
-Lippage occurs when tiles are not level which can be difficult to achieve with large format tiles.
+I will discuss the most awesome leveling systems for large-format tiles.
+Using a leveling system prevents lippage while also properly spacing tiles.
+Lippage occurs when tiles are not level, which can be difficult to achieve with large format tiles.